csesoc/UNSW-CompClub2019Summer-CTF/README.md

 - Fix mobile view (login)
 - Same account question sync
 - Sanitise spaces

+---
+## Credits

+This was originally created by Andrew Wong for the CSESoc Compclub 2019 Summer CTF.

+It has been modified by Michael Gribben for CSESoc's Scavhunt.

 ### Server (Python)
 [`Jinja2`](http://jinja.pocoo.org) - _Version 2.10.1_